Ableton/maxdevtools/maxdiff/README.md

 3. Now `git diff` will show you changes in max patch and device files in a condensed format.

-## What does not work

-Typical things you can do with text-based code that will not work with Max patches or devices:
-* Resolving merge conflicts
-* Staging or discarding lines or chunks

-Note that `git-format-patch` (see [man](https://git-scm.com/docs/git-format-patch)) does still work, since by default it ignores the `textconv` setting.

-# Troubleshooting
+## Troubleshooting

-## Testing outside of git

-If you see or know that a file is modified but your git interface does not show any diff, there might be an error in a script.
+If you see or know that a file is modified but your git interface does not show any diff, there might be an error in a maxdiff script.
 To verify this, you can get a summary outside of git:

 * Open Terminal / Command Prompt, navigate to this repo.
 * From the repo root, run the appropriate python script with your file as an argument:
   * `python3 ./maxdiff/amxd_textconv.py <path/to/your/device.amxd>` for a device, or
   * `python3 ./maxdiff/maxpat_textconv.py <path/to/your/patch.maxpat>` for an abstraction.
-* If this doesn't print a patch summary, or if this throws an error, please get in touch.
+* If this doesn't print a patch summary, or if this throws an error, please [get in touch](CONTRIBUTING.md).

-# Reporting issues and contributing
+## Reporting issues and contributing

 Reports and contributions are welcome, please see the [contributing guidelines](CONTRIBUTING.md).